bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 ##  Comments

 - “Nuclear generation capacity” involves all units, even those temporarily shut down for technical reasons, or waiting for the decision to extend their lifetime
-- gas power plants includes small CHP (Combined Heat Power) units
+- Gas power plants includes small CHP (Combined Heat Power) units
-- same for biomass plants
+- Same for biomass plants
-- purposes of pumping storage :
+- Purposes of pumping storage :
    - pumping : convert electrical energy into mechanical (potential) energy when  demand is low compared to available generation (e.g. during night)
    - turbining : reverse operation when demand is high (e.g. at day peak)$\rightarrow$  “peak shaving” and “valley filling” of daily load curveefficiency of whole cycle  $\approx$  85 %
    - usually profitable since cost of electricity higher when demand is high